swiftlang/swift-evolution/proposals/nnnn-task-locals.md

 #### Future direction: Function wrapper interaction

-> **CAVEAT**: This proposal does not imply/promise any future work on function wrappers, however **if** they were proposed and accepted at some point, a this would be a natural use-case for them.
+> **CAVEAT**: This proposal does not imply/promise any future work on function wrappers, however **if** they were proposed and accepted at some point, this would be a natural use-case for them.

 If Swift were to get "function wrappers", tracing a set of asynchronous functions becomes trivial: